 The Chelan Rustlers Saddle Club . .

 The first meeting took place in June 1953 when they adopted their name, elected their officers, and put together a board of directors of which at least one had to be a woman.
 They also voted to lease the 40-acre property located north of the Chelan Fraternal Cemetery from the International Order of Odd Fellows (IOOF) as their home base.
-Within a few short months, the membership grew, and The Chelan Rustlers Saddle Club was up and running.
+Within a few months, the membership grew, and The Chelan Rustlers Saddle Club was up and running.

-THE CATCH: The Club would need to relocate the entire rodeo setup from its current location in downtown Chelan (close to what is now known as Don Morse Park) to the leased club grounds.
-The club gladly accepted the offer and began the long process of migrating the rodeo facility – piece by piece - from the edge of the lake to its new Saddle Club home.
-It was four more years before they completed rebuilding the rodeo stadium just in time for their first Chelan Rustlers Saddle Club-sponsored rodeo held on Labor Day weekend of 1957.
+During their first summer, the City of Chelan offered to donate the existing rodeo facility to the club, locks, chutes, fencing, and barrels.
+THE CATCH: The Club would need to relocate most of the rodeo facility from its current location in downtown Chelan (close to what is now known as Don Morse Park) to the leased club grounds.
+The club gladly accepted the offer and began the long process of migrating the rodeo – piece by piece - from the edge of the lake to its new Saddle Club home.
+It was four more years before they completed rebuilding the rodeo stadium just in time for their first Chelan Rustlers Saddle Club sponsored rodeo held on Labor Day weekend of 1957.

 Meetings